Ny-Rianala/learning-html/readme.md

 # Learning html

-In this repo, we are looking at the different way to how to learn **html** very fast.
+In this repo, we are looking at the different way how to learn **html** very fast.
 ## Sections:

 The website will be broken up into the following sections: